solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 guarantees that whichever slot we select for HeaviestFork, we have enough validators in the restart.
 Note that the epoch containing local root should always be considered, because root should have > 33% stake.

-* When aggregating `RestartHeaviestFork`, use the stake weight of the slot selected in `RestartHeaviestFork`.
-If others don't agree with us on the same slot, we won't be able to proceed anyway.

-* The `stake_committed_percent` in `RestartHeaviestFork` should always be calculated using the stakes on the selected slot.

 ## Backwards Compatibility